-A student involved in the conduct process as a Reporting Individual or a Responding Student may appeal any decision resulting from an Administrative Conference.
+The Responding Student may appeal any decision resulting from an Administrative Conference.
 Appeals will only be considered on the following grounds:

 - A procedural error occurred that significantly impacted the outcome of the process (e.g. substantiated bias, material deviation from established procedures, etc.); - The discovery of new evidence, unavailable to the appealing party during the original administrative conference or investigation, that could substantially impact the original finding or sanction; or - Sanctions are disproportionate to the nature or severity of the violation or violations, considering the totality of the circumstances (including the cumulative conduct record of the Responding Student, if any).